Congress pressed to address critical gap in Crypto oversight immediately

 Among the primary recommendations put forward by Behnam were the establishment of clear criteria to differentiate securities from commodities, the imposition of dual registration requirements on firms managing both asset types, and the creation of a streamlined disclosure framework suited to assets such as Bitcoin.
 He also advocated for the implementation of anti-money laundering protections, a fee-supported funding structure for the CFTC, and the incorporation of a self-regulatory organization to bolster enforcement capabilities.

-Outlining a proposed path ahead, Behnam urged that legislation be enacted by lawmakers to classify digital assets distinctly as either commodities or securities, thereby establishing regulatory clarity.
-He further recommended that new authority be granted to the CFTC to oversee non-security tokens such as Bitcoin.
-Additional principles were presented, including customized disclosure requirements, dual-agency registration protocols, anti-money laundering obligations, and initiatives focused on public education.
-Underscoring the urgency, Behnam concluded with a firm call for immediate action.
+Outlining a proposed path forward, Behnam urged lawmakers to enact legislation that clearly classifies digital assets as either commodities or securities, thereby ensuring regulatory clarity.
+He further recommended granting the CFTC new authority to oversee non-security tokens such as Bitcoin.
+He also presented additional principles, including customized disclosure requirements, dual-agency registration protocols, anti-money laundering obligations, and public education initiatives.
+Emphasizing the urgency, Behnam concluded with a strong call for immediate action.

 We need to act thoughtfully, but with urgency, to fill this harmful regulatory gap in order to give American investors the protection they deserve.